 Types of accommodation in Detroit

-Thanks to regeneration of the city, Detroit has experienced much investment in recent years which has in turn increased property values.
+Thanks to the recent regeneration of the city, Detroit has experienced much investment in recent years which has in turn increased property values.
 Although prices are rising, the city remains affordable in comparison to other major US cities.

 Expats will find a variety of accommodation options in Detroit.
 A mixture of high-rise residential blocks and low-rise townhouses dominate the downtown areas, while larger family homes with gardens can be found further out in the surrounding suburbs.